ezra-bible-app/node-sword-interface/API.md

 <a name="NodeSwordInterface+getRepoLanguageModuleCount"></a>

 ### nodeSwordInterface.getRepoLanguageModuleCount(repositoryName, language, moduleType) ⇒ <code>Number</code>
-Returns the number of modules for a given repository and language (default: bible modules).
+Returns the number of modules for a given repository and language (default: Bible modules).

 **Kind**: instance method of [<code>NodeSwordInterface</code>](#NodeSwordInterface)
-**Returns**: <code>Number</code> - The number of bible modules for the given repository, language and module type.
+**Returns**: <code>Number</code> - The number of Bible modules for the given repository, language and module type.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |